zivavu/ALLG/README.md

 -   add/delete watched adverts
 -   check or delete your adverts

-You can register your own account or log with one of 4 example ones:
+You can register your own account or log with example one:

--   example1@example.com
+email: example1@example.com
--   example2@example.com
--   example3@example.com
--   example4@example.com

-Password to all of them is: example123
+password: example123

 Work in progress.